BeyondScheme/elixir-game_of_life/README.md

 ![Game of Life](images/game_of_life_logo_small.png)

-You can run game on single node and connect other nodes into cluster.
+You can run game on master node and connect other nodes into cluster.
 Game will distribute tasks across all connected nodes.

 ## About the project